covid-19-impact-lab/sid/docs/source/states.rst

 Background characteristics do not change over time.
 Their distribution should be taken from representative datasets for each country or simulated from a distribution that is calibrated from such a dataset.
-The can influence matching probabilities (e.g. assortative meetings by region and age group) and the course of the disease (e.g. higher fatality rate for risk groups).
+They can influence matching probabilities (e.g. assortative meetings by region and age group) and the course of the disease (e.g. higher fatality rate for risk groups).
 Moreover, they can be useful for visualization purposes.